IBM-Cloud/docs/manageapps/depapps.md

 Deploying an application to {{site.data.keyword.Bluemix_notm}} includes two phases, staging the application and starting the application.

 Cloud Foundry now supports Diego, a new runtime architecture.
-Diego provides support for several container technologies, including Garden, Docker, and Windows containers.
+Diego provides support for several container technologies, including Garden  and Windows containers.
 Future enhancements and fixes for Cloud Foundry will go directly to Diego, and will not be supported in DEA.
 For more information about the upgrade, see [Bluemix Cloud Foundry upgrading from DEA to Diego architecture](https://www.ibm.com/blogs/bluemix/2016/11/bluemix-cloud-foundry-upgrading-dea-diego-architecture/){: new_window}.

 The updated Cloud Foundry Diego architecture affects all {{site.data.keyword.Bluemix_notm}} Public regions. {{site.data.keyword.Bluemix_notm}} Dedicated and {{site.data.keyword.Bluemix_notm}} Local environments will be updated at a later date.